simpleanalytics/gatsby-plugin/README.md

 # Simple Analytics Gatsby Plugin

-Install with `npm install gatsby-plugin-simple-analytics`
+Install with `npm install gatsby-plugin-simple-analytics`.

 ## How to use